joelguittet/meta-chip-examples/README.md

 NextThingCo C.H.I.P.
 Yocto meta layer examples.

-This layer contains examples layers for the NextThingCo C.H.I.P. board.
+This layer contains examples layers for the NextThingCo C.H.I.P. boards.

 This layer depends on the additional layers:
 * meta-yocto